 Phoenix Helix: Eileen is quite the AIP Authority!
 She writes about all aspects of living while following the Autoimmune Protocol and she’s also the Autoimmune Ambassador over on Chowstalker!
 She hosts the weekly AIP Recipe Roundtable at her site, so you should definitely check that out for inspiration.

 The Paleo Mom: Sarah has only ended up at the bottom of this list because it’s in alphabetical order!
-She’s a powerhouse of knowledge about Autoimmune Paleo and makes the science behind it accessible and understandable: that’s no mean feat!
-She’s also the author of the definitive guide to Autoimmune Paleo – her newly released book The Paleo Approach.
+She’s a powerhouse of knowledge about the Autoimmune Protocol and makes the science behind it accessible and understandable: that’s no mean feat!
+She’s also the author of the definitive guide to the Autoimmune Protocol – her newly released book The Paleo Approach (and the soon-to-be-released companion cookbook, The Paleo Approach Cookbook).

-What are your favorite Autoimmune Paleo resources?
+What are your favorite Autoimmune Protocol resources?
 Please feel free to share them in the comments below!